Effective as of 14 March 2022

 2. What do we do with information collected in connection with our Website and Services?

-To power portions of our Website, and provide our Services, we collect the categories of information detailed in section 3 below.
-We use such collected data to: (i) analyze the quality of digital advertising opportunities, (ii) provide digital advertising inventory fraud detection services, and (iii) generate digital advertising inventory quality-related rankings, reports and indices.
-Because of the nature of our business, we have no reason to—and do not—combine this collected data with any other data in order to personally identify individual, human users.
+To power portions of our Website, and provide our Services, we collect the categories of information detailed in Section 3 below.
+We use such collected data to: (i) analyze the quality of digital advertising opportunities, (ii) provide digital advertising inventory fraud detection Services, (iii) generate digital advertising inventory quality-related rankings, reports and indices, and (iv) provide legal compliance tools.
+Because of the nature of our Services, we do not combine this collected data with any other data in order to personally identify individual, human users.

 3. What technologies are used, and data types are collected, in connection with operation of our Website and Services?